Consumer choice: Utility

+where MUZ represents the marginal utility of good Z; △U and △Z represent changes in utility and consumption of good Z respectively.

 Assumptions

 The behavioral assumption of the consumer theory proposed herein is that all consumers seek to maximize utility.
-In the mainstream economics tradition, this activity of maximizing utility has been deemed as the "rational" behavior of decision makers.
-More specifically, in the eyes of economists, all consumers seek to maximize a utility function subject to a budgetary constraint.
+Traditionally in economics, this activity of maximizing utility has been deemed as the "rational" behavior of decision makers.
+More specifically, in the eyes of economists, all consumers seek to maximize their utility function subject to a budgetary constraint.
 In other words, economists assume that consumers will always choose the "best" bundle of goods they can afford.
 Consumer theory is therefore based on generating refutable hypotheses about the nature of consumer demand from this behavioral postulate.

 In order to reason from the central postulate towards a useful model of consumer choice, it is necessary to make additional assumptions about the certain preferences that consumers employ when selecting their preferred "bundle" of goods.
 These are relatively strict, allowing for the model to generate more useful hypotheses with regard to consumer behavior than weaker assumptions, which would allow any empirical data to be explained in terms of stupidity, ignorance, or some other factor, and hence would not be able to generate any predictions about future demand at all.
 For the most part, however, they represent statements which would only be contradicted if a consumer was acting in (what was widely regarded as) a strange manner.
 In this vein, the modern form of consumer choice theory assumes: